The Hour of Charm: Personnel

 The musical group featured in the program was originally called Phil Spitalny's All-Girl Orchestra.
 Spitalny directed the group that, as the name implies, was composed only of females.
 In time, however, the group became so associated with the program that it became known as the Hour of Charm Orchestra.

 Violinist Evelyn Kaye was the concertmistress and featured player.
 On the air, she was identified only by her first name —as was Spitalny's policy with all of his musicians — billed as "Evelyn and Her Magic Violin".
 She was with the group from its inception until its disbanding, and she married Spitalny in 1946.

+Acclaimed drummer Viola Smith joined as the group's drummer in 1942, replacing Mary McClanahan.
 Rosalind Green was the initial on-air hostess, a role that Arlene Francis filled later.
 Announcers were Ken Roberts, Ron Rawson, and Richard Stark.
 The director was Joseph Ripley.